devi1262005/AccuKnox_Django-Trainee/Q1/README.md

 -- Django does not provide built-in asynchronous signals.

+-- All the receivers connected to the post_save signal are executed one after the other synchronously.

 -- If one needs asynchronous execution, they can implement it with Celery, threading or async tasks.